Matching Contributions in India

 The full report and toolkit can be accessed below.

 On 18 April 2020, we launched the report and the toolkit with a webinar and a panel discussion among key stakeholders in the giving ecosystem.
-The presentation and recording from the webinar can be accessed below.
+The presentation from the webinar can be accessed below.

 Sattva has been working with various non-profits and social organisations as well as corporate clients to help them define their social impact goals.
 Our focus is to solve critical problems and find scalable solutions.
 We assist organisations in formulating their long-term social impact strategy by strategically aligning with business to provide meaningful solutions to social issues.

 We’d love to hear your thoughts and feedback on this topic.
 Do write to us: email@example.com